owenozier/owenozier.github.io/_publications/2025-08-01-experimental-development.md

 ## Abstract
-Experimental Development Economics as a field of study is relatively new in Economics.
+Experimental Development Economics as a field of study is relatively new in economics.
 Consequently, as part of this handbook project we conceived a special chapter dedicated towards collecting some of the thoughts, comments and opinions from four prominent and established young scholars in the field as our final chapter of this handbook collection.